Masteriousen/Website-for-handwritten-digit-recognistion-model/README.md

-## Pretrained model on MINST digit dataset for handwritten digit recognition with source code
+## Pretrained model on MINST dataset for handwritten digit recognition with source code